Joni Mitchell

-Life and career

-1943–1963: Early life and education
+Early life and education

-Mitchell was born Roberta Joan Anderson on November 7, 1943, in Fort Macleod, Alberta, the daughter of Myrtle Marguerite (née McKee) and William Andrew Anderson.
-Her mother's ancestors were Scottish and Irish; her father was from a Norwegian family that possibly had some Sámi ancestry.
-Her mother was a teacher, while her father was a Royal Canadian Air Force flight lieutenant who instructed new pilots at RCAF Station Fort Macleod.
-She later moved with her parents to various bases in western Canada.
-After World War II ended, her father worked as a grocer and her family moved to Saskatchewan, living in Maidstone and North Battleford.
+Born Roberta Joan Anderson on November 7, 1943, in Fort Macleod, Alberta, Mitchell is the daughter of Myrtle Marguerite (née McKee) and William Andrew Anderson.
+Her mother's ancestors were Scottish and Irish; her father was from a Norwegian family that may have had some Sámi ancestry.
+Her mother was a teacher.
+Her father was a Royal Canadian Air Force flight lieutenant who instructed new pilots at RCAF Station Fort Macleod.
+During World War II, she moved with her parents to various bases in western Canada.
+After the war ended, her father worked as a grocer and her family moved to Saskatchewan, living in Maidstone and North Battleford.
 She later sang about her small-town upbringing in several of her songs, including "Song for Sharon".

 Mitchell contracted polio at age nine and was hospitalized for weeks.
 She also started smoking that year, but denies that smoking has affected her voice.

 She moved with her family to Saskatoon, which she considers her hometown, at age 11.
 Mitchell struggled at school; her main interest was painting.
 During this time she briefly studied classical piano.
 She focused on her creative talent and considered a singing or dancing career for the first time.
 One unconventional teacher, Arthur Kratzmann, made an impact on her, stimulating her to write poetry; her first album includes a dedication to him.
 She dropped out of school in grade 12 (resuming her studies later) and hung out downtown with a rowdy set until she decided that she was getting too close to the criminal world.